In-App Feedback: How to Get It and What to Do With It

 • Promoters: Respondents with a score that's higher than eight

-5. Feature-specific survey: A variant of the app-rating survey, this also uses a five-star rating system.
-But instead of getting overall app performance feedback, it is used to identify how users rate a specific feature, a change in pricing, or a customer support experience.
+A variant of the app-rating survey, this also uses a five-star rating system.
+But instead of getting overall app performance feedback, it's used to identify how users rate a specific feature, a change in pricing, or a customer support experience.

 In-app feedback helps you iteratively improve performance, enhance the user experience, pre-empt problems, and increase user retention.

-- Improve app performance: Your app users can help you identify the bugs, usability problems, and friction points that slow them down.
+Poor app performance can negatively affect mobile app engagement.
+Your app users can help you identify the bugs, usability problems, and friction points that slow them down.
 User feedback also helps you prioritize the performance issues that need to be addressed first.

-- Get near real-time feedback: In-app feedback forms, questions, and NPS surveys help you collect frequent feedback right when users are using your app, which elicits more timely and accurate responses.
+In-app feedback forms, questions, and NPS surveys help you collect frequent feedback right when users are using your app, which elicits more timely responses.
+A potential use case here is recovering lost revenue.

-- Increase customer engagement and loyalty: Involving app users in your beta releases, roadmap planning, and feature prioritization processes will make them more invested in your app's success.
+Online users have no shortage of apps to choose from.
+Involving app users in your beta releases, roadmap planning, and feature prioritization processes and acting on their feedback will make them more invested in your app's success.

 How to Implement In-App Feedback Across the User Journey